codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

   - foo/nop/baz

-They share some traits with message queues, but way simpler, lightweight and less powerfull.
+They share some traits with message queues, but way simpler, lightweight and less powerful.

 ### Handling topic abstraction: the trie

 We move now to the **trie**, the structure of choice to store topics.
-Trie is a kind of trees in which each node is a prefix for a key, the node position define the keys and the associated values are set on the last node of each key.
+Trie is a kind of tree in which each node is a prefix for a key, the node position define the keys and the associated values are set on the last node of each key.
 They provide a big-O runtime complexity of O(m) on worst case, for insertion and lookup, where m is the length of the key.
 The main advantage is the